 Ask about our full admission scholarship program for public school groups.

 For more information call the Museum or email us at email@example.com.

 Children of this grade level learn about Jewish cultural symbols and holiday traditions.
 We offer a collection of traditional Judaica that students are invited to handle and explore.

 Our elementary programs help students understand Oregon's diverse heritage through an exploration of its historic Jewish community.
 In the museum, students can handle and explore archival objects and historical photographs.
 Or, with the Traveling Trunk, students can learn about the Oregon Jewish immigration experience without leaving their classrooms.

 Middle school students explore what it means to “exhibit culture” in a museum setting.
 Special art classes encourage students to create artwork that engages with Jewish themes and Jewish cultural practices.

 If your students are learning about Holocaust history, consider bringing one of our survivor speakers into your classroom to talk about their experience.

 High school students use the museum’s exhibits and collections as a means of understanding anti-Semitism and discrimination in a state and local context.
 This program is particularly adapted to students studying Holocaust history.

-College students visiting OJM receive hands-on “behind the scenes” insight into the Pacific Northwest's largest collection of Jewish art, artifacts, and documents.
+College students visiting OJMCHE receive hands-on “behind the scenes” insight into the Pacific Northwest's largest collection of Jewish art, artifacts, and documents.
 Archive, Education, and Gallery internships are available for college credit.